beatricexc/GreyCampus-Mod3/README.md

 # GreyCampus-Mod3

 Linear Regression is used for predictive analysis
-- when there is a growth in y, there is a growth in x and viceversa (sales/marketing..when the marketing increases, the sales increase as well)
+- when there is a growth in y, there is a growth in x and viceversa (sales/marketing..when the marketing expenditure increases, the sales increase as well)
 - it is always the dependent which changes based on the independent values (logic!)
 - we call it linear regression every time there is a change in x with repect to y
 - parallel lines are not linear regressions x || o , where o is the fitted line